 During the rule of some emperors, Pugs had their own servants, guards, and palaces.
 Emperor Ling To even ranked his female Pugs as equal to his wives.

 In the 16th century, as the Dutch East India Company developed routes from the Far East into Europe, they brought Pugs along.
 They became popular in European courts and stole the hearts of various European royals.

 Pugs were introduced to the US in the 19th century, and soon became a household favorite.

 Are Pugs Good Family Dogs?

-Pugs are playful and cheerful.
+Yes, Pugs are good family dogs!
+They are playful and cheerful.
+They don’t bark a lot.
 They are intelligent and even have a sense of humor.
-They were bred to provide companionship and they excel at that.
-Regardless of whether that’s a family or an individual.
+They were bred to provide companionship and they excel at that (regardless of whether that’s a family or an individual).

 Sometimes, people call them “shadows” as they tend to glue themselves to their owner and follow them anywhere.
 They’ll be happy to sit in your lap while you read, watch TV, or surf online, and will also readily join you in different activities.

 Pugs thrive on affection and will show tons of it in return.

 They are great with kids and enjoy playing games with them.
 Because of the shape of their mouth, they cannot bite very well.
 This too makes them great to have around kids.